Workspace

 Vitest will treat every folder in packages

 as a separate project even if it doesn't have a config file inside.
-Since Vitest 2.1, if this glob pattern matches any file it will be considered a Vitest config even if it doesn't have a vitest
+If this glob pattern matches any file it will be considered a Vitest config even if it doesn't have a vitest

 in its name.